-Scenarios: Failed Transition Orderly Net Zero by 2050 Disorderly Net Zero by 2050 Low carbon policies Continuation of current low carbon policies and technology trends Ambitious low carbon policies, high investment in low-carbon technologies and substitution away from fossil fuels to cleaner energy sources and biofuel Paris Agreement outcome Paris Agreement goals not met Global net zero achieved by 20 50; Paris Agreement goals met.
+Scenarios: Failed Transition Orderly Net Zero by 2050 Disorderly Net Zero by 2050 Low carbon policies Continuation of current low carbon policies and technology trends Ambitious low carbon policies, high investment in low-carbon technologies and substitution away from fossil fuels to cleaner energy sources and biofuel Paris Agreement outcome Paris Agreement goals not met Global net zero achieved by 2050; Paris Agreement goals met.
 Global warming Average global warming is about 2°C by 2050 and 4°C by 2100, compared to pre- industrial levels Average global warming stabilises at around 1.5°C above pre-industrial levels Physical impacts Severe physical impacts Moderate physical impacts Impact on GDP Global GDP is significantly lower than the climate-uninformed scenario in 2100.
-For example, UK GDP in 2100 predicted to be 50% lower than in the climate uninformed scenario. worse than in the Orderly Financial market impacts Physical risks priced in over the period 2026-2030.
+For example, UK GDP in 2100 predicted to be 50% lower than in the climate uninformed scenario.
+Global GDP is lower than the climate- uninformed scenario in 2100.
+For example, UK GDP in 2100 predicted to be about 5% lower than in the climate-uninformed scenario.
+In the long term, global GDP is slightly worse than in the Orderly Net Zero scenario due to the impacts of financial markets volatility.
+Financial market impacts Physical risks priced in over the period 2026-2030.
 A second repricing occurs in the period 2036-2040 as investors factor in the severe physical risks Transition and physical risks priced in smoothly over the period of 2022-2025 Abrupt repricing of assets causes financial market volatility in 2025

-Appendix 5 - Further information on climate-related metrics (DC Section)
+Appendix 6 - Further information on climate-related metrics (DC Section)